Biggar to captain Wales in Six Nations

 Last updated on .From the section Welsh Rugby

-Wales have named British and Irish Lions fly-half Dan Biggar as their captain for the Six Nations.
+Wales have named British and Irish Lions fly-half Dan Biggar as captain for the Six Nations.

-As permanent skipper Alun Wyn Jones is injured, Biggar will lead his country for the first time, with lock Adam Beard his vice-captain.
+As permanent skipper Alun Wyn Jones is injured, Biggar will lead his country for the first time, with lock Adam Beard vice-captain.

 Centre Jonathan Davies and flanker Ellis Jenkins, who have captained Wales in the past, are also in the squad.